Diversity Collection

 and OR |

-In the “Query conditions” section, some values might be linked to other modules.
-E.g. within the “Identification” group the fields “Taxa” and “Terms” are linked to the “DiversityTaxonNames” and “DiversityScientificTerms” modules.
+In the “Query Conditions” section, some values may be linked to other modules.
+For example, within the “Identification” group, the fields “Taxa” and “Terms” are linked to the “DiversityTaxonNames” and “DiversityScientificTerms” modules, respectively.
 You can also add “linked” values to your query condition.

-- Select the operator that determines how the entries are integrated into the search.
-See an explanation of all available operators in the table below.
+- Select the operator that determines how the entries are used in the search.
+An explanation of all available operators can be found in the table below.

-- To connect to the linked module, click on the “Ammonite” button at the right of the respective query field.
+- To connect to the linked module, click the “Ammonite” button located to the right of the relevant query field.

 - A query window for the linked module will open.

-- Search for values within the linked module and click ok.
+- Search for values within the linked module and click “Ok” to confirm your section.

-- If you want to see a list of the selected items, click on the magnifying glass button
+- If you want to view a list of the selected items, click the Magnifying Glass button

 .